dindinw/usersettings/vbox/README.md

 While a virtual machine created by XP Mode VHD file should also run under OS X and Linux, but running under anything but Windows 7 Professional, Enterprise, or Ultimate would apparently *violate the Windows XP Mode EULA*:

-_You may install, use, access, display and run one copy of the Software in a single virtual machine on a single computer, such as a workstation, terminal or other device ("Workstation Computer"), that contains a licensed copy of Windows 7 Professional, Enterprise or Ultimate edition.
+_...
+You may install, use, access, display and run one copy of the Software in a single virtual machine on a single computer, such as a workstation, terminal or other device ("Workstation Computer"), that contains a licensed copy of Windows 7 Professional, Enterprise or Ultimate edition.
 Virtualization software is required to use the Software on the Workstation Computer ...
+1.2  Activation.
 If you are using the Software with a properly licensed copy of Windows 7 Professional, Enterprise or Ultimate, activation of the Software is not required._

 So according to the EULA, If You want to use XP mode in a Linux or OSX, the activation of XP Mode is required.
+And in one Host, only one XP mode VM to run in the same time.

 VBox Network
 ------------